munificent/craftinginterpreters/book/chunks-of-bytecode.md

 </aside>

-In `main()`, after we create the chunk, we pass it to the disassembler:
+In `main()`, after we create the chunk, we pass it to the disassembler.

 ^code main-disassemble-chunk (2 before, 1 after)

-Again, we whip up <span name="module">yet another</span> module:
+Again, we whip up <span name="module">yet another</span> module.

 <aside name="module">

 I promise you we won't be creating this many new files in later chapters.
-This first one lays much of the groundwork.

 </aside>